We

 make things worse, they don't exercise, eat poorly and may

-smoke or take too much alcohol.
+smoke or drink too much alcohol.
 And we have yet to see a man

 who takes a Calcium or Vitamin D Supplement regularly!!